Netgate/frr/doc/user/bgp.rst

 ``llgr-stale``
    ``llgr-stale`` represents well-known communities value ``LLGR_STALE`` ``0xFFFF0006`` ``65535:6``.
-   Assigned and intented only for use with routers supporting the Long-lived Graceful Restart Capability  as described in :rfc:`draft-uttaro-idr-bgp-persistence`.
+   Assigned and intended only for use with routers supporting the Long-lived Graceful Restart Capability  as described in [Draft-IETF-uttaro-idr-bgp-persistence]_.
-   Routers recieving routes with this community may (depending on implementation) choose allow to reject or modify routes on the presence or absence of this community.
+   Routers receiving routes with this community may (depending on implementation) choose allow to reject or modify routes on the presence or absence of this community.

 ``no-llgr``
    ``no-llgr`` represents well-known communities value ``NO_LLGR`` ``0xFFFF0007`` ``65535:7``.
-   Assigned and intented only for use with routers supporting the Long-lived Graceful Restart Capability  as described in :rfc:`draft-uttaro-idr-bgp-persistence`.
+   Assigned and intended only for use with routers supporting the Long-lived Graceful Restart Capability  as described in [Draft-IETF-uttaro-idr-bgp-persistence]_.
-   Routers recieving routes with this community may (depending on implementation) choose allow to reject or modify routes on the presence or absence of this community.
+   Routers receiving routes with this community may (depending on implementation) choose allow to reject or modify routes on the presence or absence of this community.

 ``accept-own-nexthop``
    ``accept-own-nexthop`` represents well-known communities value ``accept-own-nexthop`` ``0xFFFF0008`` ``65535:8``.
-   :rfc:`draft-agrewal-idr-accept-own-nexthop` describes
+   [Draft-IETF-agrewal-idr-accept-own-nexthop]_ describes
    how to tag and label VPN routes to be able to send traffic between VRFs via an internal layer 2 domain on the same PE device.
-Refer to :rfc:`draft-agrewal-idr-accept-own-nexthop` for full details.
+Refer to [Draft-IETF-agrewal-idr-accept-own-nexthop]_ for full details.

 ``blackhole``
    ``blackhole`` represents well-known communities value ``BLACKHOLE``